gruntwork-io/boilerplate/README.md

 * `outputFolder`: Return the value of the `--output-folder` command-line option.
 Useful for building relative paths.
 * `envWithDefault NAME DEFAULT`: Render the value of environment variable `NAME`.
 If that environment variable is empty or not defined, render `DEFAULT` instead.
+* `pathExists PATH`: Returns true if the given path exists on the file system.
 * `templateIsDefined NAME`: Returns a boolean indicating if template called `NAME` is known.
 Use this to conditionally include one boilerplate template with another.
 Most often useful along with [partials](#partials).
 * `toYaml`: Encodes an input variable as a YAML string.
 Similar to the `toJson` function in sprig.